mattes337/spacy/IMPLEMENTATION.md

 CMD ["python", "app.py"]
 ```

--   It starts from a slim Python 3.9 image.
+-   Starts from a slim Python 3.9 image for ML compatibility
--   Installs `ffmpeg` and `libsndfile1` for audio/video processing.
+-   Installs `ffmpeg` and `libsndfile1` for audio/video transcription processing
--   Sets the working directory to `/app`.
+-   Sets the working directory to `/app` for the transcription service
--   Copies and installs Python dependencies from `requirements.txt`.
+-   Installs Python dependencies required for transcription (spaCy, Whisper, etc.)
--   Downloads the `en_core_web_sm` spaCy model.
+-   Downloads the `en_core_web_sm` spaCy model for text analysis
--   Copies the application code.
+-   Copies the transcription service code
--   Exposes port 8000.
+-   Exposes port 8000 for agent API access
--   Runs the `app.py` script using `python`.
+-   Runs the transcription service using `python app.py`

 #### 3. requirements.txt

-This file lists the Python dependencies:
+This file lists the Python dependencies required for the transcription service:

 ```txt
 spacy==3.7.2